-Used to belong to the heir to the Habsburg throne Ferdinand d'Este.
+The castle used to belong to the heir of the Habsburg throne Ferdinand d'Este.
 Originally a Gothic castle built in the 14th century, it was rebuilt in the 19th century, and houses fascinating collections of historical weapons, furniture, paintings and tapestries.
 The castle is situated 50 km from Prague.